 Portrait retouching can transform a good photo into a stunning one, but it's surprisingly easy to cross the line from enhancement to artificial-looking results.
-Whether you're editing headshots for clients or perfecting your own portraits, knowing what mistakes to avoid is just as important as knowing the techniques themselves.
+Knowing what mistakes to avoid is just as important as knowing the techniques themselves.

 The Over-Smoothing Trap